ctfs/write-ups-2014/9447-ctf-2014/no-strings-attached/README.md

 ![](registers.png)

-Since return values and pointers to memory, where values are located, is saved in the EAX register - as by [x86 C convention](http://en.wikibooks.org/wiki/X86_Disassembly/Calling_Conventions#CDECL), it is a good guess to always look at the content of this register:
+Since return values and pointers to memory, where values are located, is saved in the EAX register - as by [x86 C convention](http://en.wikibooks.org/wiki/X86_Disassembly/Calling_Conventions#CDECL), it is always a good guess to look at the content of this register:

 ![](eax_content.png)

-The content look like a hexadecimal ASCII string, let's extract it and convert it to a readable character string:
+The content looks like a hexadecimal ASCII string, let's extract it and convert it to a readable character string:

 ```